Temple of Ares: Cella

 Alcamenes was active ca. 440-400.
 The Borghese Ares, now in the Louvre (inv.
 Ma 866), has been identified as a copy of his statue of Ares since the nineteenth century.
 This statue of a beardless young man is naked and stands contraposto with his weight on his left foot, his right arm by his side.
 His left arm holds a spear, but this is an early modern restoration; the original left hand probably held a shield and perhaps a spear.
 He wears a pseudo-attic helmet decorated with griffins, palmettes and two cats.
 A ring around his right ankle is probably a shackle, intended to insure that victory in war remained always with the Athenians.
 This motif occurs in various late 5th century depictions of Ares at Athens.
 Numerous other copies of this statue are known from the Roman period.
 One of these copies was found in fragments in the Agora (inv.
 S 475a-e) in packing behind the Bouleuterion screen wall, where it was deposited after weathering ca. 10-20 AD.
 Andrew Stewart proposes that the original stood in the Aglaureion, This would have been a bronze statue.
-This would have been transferred to the Temple of Ares, when it was built under Augustus.
+This could have been transferred to the Temple of Ares when it was built under Augustus.
 The statue's pseudo-Attic helmet is an Augustan-period feature, perhaps added during the move due to damage to the original or for stylistic reasons.

 Torso of Athena (inv.
 S 654), identified as the statue by Locrus of Paros, associated with the temple.